Car Misfires While Driving + Check Engine Light

 Simple Next Step for Beginners

-If your car misfires while driving and the check engine light is on, the best next step is to scan the code and use it together with the symptom.
+If your car misfires and the check engine light is on, the best next step is to scan the code and use it together with the symptom.

 Start here: